About the Journal of Humanitarian Engineering

 - Applications of humanitarian engineering in policy and practice

-Please note that “humanitarian engineering” is often known by a plethora of other names, some of which include “development engineering”, “global engineering”, “technologies for development” and “appropriate technologies”.
-We are very happy to receive submissions from all of these fields.
+Please note that 'humanitarian engineering' is often known by a plethora of other names, some of which include 'development engineering', 'global engineering', 'technologies for development' and 'appropriate technologies'.
+We are very happy to receive submissions from all of these and related fields.

-If you are interested in submitting an article but may require some assistance in preparing a submission in English, please contact us (email@example.com) as we may be able to support you with authorship mentoring.
+If you are interested in submitting an article, but have not previously published in an academic journal, or require some assistance in preparing a submission in English, please contact us (firstname.lastname@example.org) as we are able to offer authorship mentoring.

 And don't forget to follow us on Twitter: @Journal_Hum_Eng